swevans/thread.js/README.md

 <a name="addThreadLogic"></a>
 #### Adding Thread Logic
 You can add logic to a thread by importing scripts, adding script, or defining script.
 Importing an external js file is the best way to add lots of code to the thread.
-Scripts are loaded synchronously within the thread; no other thread code will execute until the script is loaded and evaluated within the thread's scope.
+Scripts are loaded synchronously within the thread; no other code within the scope of a thread will execute until the script is loaded and evaluated.
 ###### Importing Scripts
 ```js
 // Loads two scripts into the thread's scope